athenKing/athenKing.github.io/_posts/2019-09-04-avxOptimize.markdown

 ---

-## How to do AVX optimization for cryptographic algorithms?Thorough knowledge about this.
+## How to do AVX optimization for cryptographic algorithms?
+Through knowledge about this.

 * AVX Implementation vs General Implementation on FrodoKEM
 	* Performance comparison (**normal** vs **avx optimized** )